Crawney

 The primary land use in Crawney is sheep and cattle grazing, with the rugged terrain of the Liverpool Range providing a scenic backdrop for pastoral properties.
 Residents travel to Scone or Quirindi for essential services, schools, and medical care.
 The area is close to Crawney Pass Road, a scenic route connecting the Hunter Valley with the Liverpool Plains, and the nearby Warrabah National Park offers bushwalking and wildlife-spotting for outdoor enthusiasts.

-Crawney falls under postcode 2338 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Upper Hunter electorate.
+Crawney falls under postcode 2338 and is governed by the Tamworth Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lyne, while state elections fall under the Upper Hunter electorate.

 📍 Location